muhammadsalah/Blockchain-weekends/README.md

 	cp -r ../crypto-config/ordererOrganizations crypto-new

 notice we fetched the orderer certs into our crypto-new folder.

+This is done through your terminal 2 again:
 We have to leverage some new tools inside of our CLI dev container; hence we start running updates for the mirrors through aptitude; and install a JSON parser, and optionally a text editor of our choice; nano is good for kickstarters.

 We run the following command